Akamai housing and transportation

 Transportation

-Interns get from their housing to their internship sites in a range of ways, which Akamai works through with each intern.
+Interns get from their housing to their internship sites in a range of ways, which the program works through with each intern.
 Some interns are close enough to walk, some carpool with other interns, and some take public transportation.
-Akamai will pay for local transportation, which may include shipping a car, bus passes, mileage reimbursement, and in some cases renting a car.
-All interns are expected to help other interns with transportation as much as possible.
-For example, if Akamai pays for a car to be shipped, it is expected the driver will provide transportation to other interns.
-The Travel Questionnaire asks questions about transportation needs, availability to drive others, whether interns have a car they could ship, and whether they have a valid driver’s license.
+The program will pay for local transportation, which may include shipping a car, bus passes, mileage reimbursement, and occasionally renting a car or shipping internās car from their home island.
+All interns are asked to help other interns with transportation as much as possible.
+For example, if the program pays for mileage or a car to be shipped, the driver will provide transportation to other interns.
+The Travel Questionnaire asks questions about transportation needs, availability to drive others, whether interns have a car they could ship, and whether they have a valid driverās license.

 Housing and transportation during the 1-week preparatory course